aws-samples/aws-saas-factory-hybrid-saas-identity/developer-guide.md

 OIDC Provider.
 We leverage Cognito UserPool Identity provider to federate the AuthN to OIDC Proxy.
-OIDC Proxy than executes the AuthN request with the backend IDP that is preconfigured for that incoming requests tenant context.
+OIDC Proxy than executes the AuthN request with the backend IDP that is preconfigured for that incoming request's tenant context.
 OIDC Proxy has built in modules that currently support Cognito, LDAP type backend IDP’s.
 OIDC Proxy hosts a sign in page built using Koa framework.
-Persistence is provided using DynamoDB, Parameter store and Secrets manager.
+Persistence is provided using DynamoDB, Parameter store and Secrets Manager.

 Remaining components in this architecture support the reference solution to showcase the capabilities of HSI.
 In most cases they are just mock